TheRoadWarrior81/Bloc/README.md

-# Bloc (Your People.
-Your Space)
+# Bloc (formerly CircleShift)

 ## What is this
-A private social app for friend groups called "blocs" — users register, log in, create or join blocs via invite codes, and see who's in them.
+A private social app for friend groups called "blocs" — users register, log in, create or join blocs via invite codes, and chat in real time.

 ## What I've built so far